 2).
 Next, while the milk is heating, add the cocoa and Monin Orange Syrup to your glass.

 3).
-Once the milk is warm, add a dash (around 30ml) to the glass and stir until smooth, then return the remaining milk to the microwave.
+Once the milk is warm, add a dash of milk (around 30ml) to the glass and stir until smooth, then return the remaining milk to the microwave.

 4).
 Once the milk is hot, half fill the glass with the hot milk and stir well.